hunterfjohnson/hunterjohnson.github.io/index.md

 2021 Johnson, H. A nominal licensing account of Differential Object Marking in Guaraní.
 University of Minnesota Linguistics Department Colloquium.

 ## other

-## about me

-When I'm not being a linguist, I really enjoy cross-country skiing, running, and playing soccer.